A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

-In this course, students are introduced to traditional and non-traditional materials and methods used in water-based painting.
-Projects include painting from observation and the imagination, using current artist practices and historical examples.
-Working from a variety of subjects, students may use ink, acrylic, watercolor, and mixed media within their works while building skills in color, tone, volume, contrast, and temperature.
-Visits to the Art Institute of Chicago provide inspiration.
+This course introduces students to traditional and nontraditional materials and techniques used in water-based painting.
+Projects involve painting from observation and imagination, drawing inspiration from contemporary artists and historical masters.
+Explore a variety of subjects using materials like ink, acrylic, watercolor, and mixed media.
+You'll enhance your understanding of color, tone, volume, contrast, and temperature as you bring your ideas to life.
+Additionally, visits to the Art Institute of Chicago will provide further inspiration.
 Students should have previous drawing experience, but no painting experience is necessary.
-Note: Figure Drawing, Figure Painting, Painting, and Drawing courses may use nude models hired by the School.
-Other classes may use them to a lesser degree.
+Note: Figure Drawing and Figure Painting use nude models hired by the School.
+Other painting and drawing classes may use them to a lesser degree.

 Class Number